WuChao-2024/rdk_en_wuc_check_fork/docs/configuration/srpi-config.md

 - **Boot / Auto login**

   Choose whether to boot to console or desktop, and whether automatic login is required.
-If automatic login is chosen, it will be logged in with the default account `sunrise`.- **Power LED**
+If automatic login is chosen, it will be logged in with the default account `sunrise`.

+- **Power LED**

   If the model of RDK allows, you can change the behavior of the power LED in this option.
 The default is off or flashing.